 Why Learner Agency?

 This shift is not because young people are learning less than previous generations.
 In fact, there is good evidence that they know much more.
-The force behind this change is the rapid and ever-increasing pace of change, the complexity of the world in which we live and the unpredictability of what people will need to know in the coming decades – the future for which we are preparing today’s learners.
+The force behind this change is the rapid and ever-increasing pace of change, the complexity of the world in which we live, and the unpredictability of what people will need to know in the coming decades – the future for which we are preparing today’s learners.

 First Grade Learners from EPiC Elementary, MO, Designing a Health Fair website